ring0networks/browser_support/manifest_v3/README.md

 - Enter `chrome://extensions` in the address bar and press `Enter`.
 - In the upper right corner of the extensions page, activate the "developer mode".
 - Click the "Load unpacked" button.
-- Navigate to the `ConnectionResetExtension` directory you have created and select it.
+- Navigate to the `BlockPageExtension` directory you have created and select it.

 The extension will appear on your list of installed extensions.